CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. Ensure all the security features you want to monitor are enabled.

-1. Navigate to the Azure portal.

-1. Search and select **Microsoft Defender for Cloud** from the portal
+1. Navigate to the Azure portal and search and select **Microsoft Defender for Cloud** from the portal

    ![alert_detected](images/mls2.png)